skrimson/event-stock/README.md

 Use the following script to crawl it and format it to our local file Note : We can relate the news with company and date, this is more precise than Bloomberg News
-#### 1 Crawling of Data
+### 1 Crawling of Data

 ```python
 python crawler_reuters.py
 ```

-Yahoo Finanace is also a great place to collect the data
+Yahoo Finance is also a great place to collect the data

 ### 2 Word Embedding
 To use our customized word vector, apply GloVe to train word vector from Reuters corpus in NLTK